BRIAN-THOMAS-02/VIRTUAL-ASSISTANT/README.md

 ### ***📌 When the user asks to change the voice :***
    Assistant changes its voice to male and asks the user if would like to be kept and do so accordingly.
-If the user doesn’t like that voice it changes to another voice and again sks the user for acceptance, and do so accordingly.
+If the user doesn’t like that voice it changes to another voice and again asks the user for acceptance, and do so accordingly.

 ### ***📌 When the user asks to open any application :***